 Immediately after participants have viewed the treatment, they will be asked three questions to measure the effect of the treatment: to rate their feelings as warm or cold toward the neighborhood; how likely they would be to live in the neighborhood; and what the political leanings of the neighborhood are.

 Participants will then be randomly assigned into one of three conditions.
 Consistent between the three conditions is that they are told that they are being given more information about the neighborhood.
 In the Republican condition, the neighborhood is 20 minutes away from the nearest metro area and that 60% voted for the Republican candidate in the most recent election.
 In the Democratic condition, the neighborhood is 20 minutes away from the nearest metro area and that 60% voted for the Democratic candidate in the most recent election.
 In the no information condition, the neighborhood is 20 minutes away.
 I then ask the same three questions about the neighborhood again: to rate their feelings as warm or cold toward the neighborhood; how likely they would be to live in the neighborhood; and what the political leanings of the neighborhood are.

+After completing the demographics and political questionnaires as well as the treatment, participants will then be debriefed.
+After moving past the debrief, they will automatically be redirected back to their Prolific account to confirm completion of the study and payment for their participation.